How to Write a Great Christmas Greeting to the Child You Sponsor

 Christmas is such a special time of year for Christians when we reflect on the miraculous birth of our Saviour.
 Jesus is both the message and the promise that ‘God is with us’.
 The Apostle John writes in chapter 1 of his gospel: “The Word became flesh and dwelt among us.”

-4. A Christmas selfie!
+4. Add a Christmas selfie!

 Christmas is a great opportunity to send an updated family photo to the child you sponsor.

-5. A favourite Christmas Bible verse
+5. Include a favourite Christmas Bible verse

 Isaiah 9:6 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace.